seanscofield/opticszoo/README.md

 # Optx Zoo

-Welcome to the github page for Optx Zoo, a web-app designed to provide a simple demonstration of 2D ray tracing.
+Welcome to the publicy facing github page for Optx Zoo, a web-app designed to provide a simple demonstration of 2D ray tracing.

 ### Requesting new features